Erinyes: Euripides

-In Euripides' Orestes the Erinyes are for the first time "equated" with the Eumenides (Εὐμενίδες, pl. of Εὐμενίς; literally "the gracious ones", but also translated as "Kindly Ones").
+In Euripides' Orestes the Erinyes are for the first time "equated" with the 'Eumenides' (Εὐμενίδες, pl. of Εὐμενίς; literally "the gracious ones", but also translated as "Kindly Ones").
 This is because it was considered unwise to mention them by name (for fear of attracting their attention); the ironic name is similar to how Hades, god of the dead is styled Pluton, or Pluto, "the Rich One".
 Using euphemisms for the names of deities serves many religious purposes.

-Sophocles
+Other

-In Sophocles's play, Oedipus at Colonus, it is significant that Oedipus comes to his final resting place in the grove dedicated to the Erinyes.
-It shows that he has paid his penance for his blood crime, as well as come to integrate the balancing powers to his early over-reliance upon Apollo, the god of the individual, the sun, and reason.
-He is asked to make an offering to the Erinyes and complies, having made his peace.
+According to the Odyssey and later scholia on it, the Erinyes once snatched Pandareus' daughters Cleothera and Merope, who after the death of the parents had been adopted by Aphrodite.
+While the goddess was trying to arrange suitable matches for them once they became of age, the Erinyes with the help of the wind gods or the Harpies carried away the girls and made them their handmaidens.